jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-creating-buckets.rst

 The examples below show how to:

-* Return a list of buckets owned by the authenticated sender of the request using :sdk-php-api-v3:`ListBuckets <ListBuckets>`.
+* Return a list of buckets owned by the authenticated sender of the request using :sdk-php-api-v3:`class-AWS.S3.ListBuckets`.
-* Create a new bucket using :sdk-php-api-v3:`CreateBucket <CreateBucket>`.
+* Create a new bucket using :sdk-php-api-v3:`CreateBucket <s3-CreateBucket>`.
-* Add an object to a bucket using :sdk-php-api-v3:`PutObject <PutObject>`.
+* Add an object to a bucket using :sdk-php-api-v3:`PutObject <s3-PutObject>`.

 All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.